-The Development Economic section establishes objectives and strategies support and promote appropriate economic development within Auburn and the region.
+The Economic Development section establishes objectives and strategies to support and promote appropriate economic development within Auburn and the region.
 Appropriate development is that which helps maintain a diverse economy, and that includes businesses that provide for a widerange of good-paying employment opportunities.